A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Classical Optimal Velocity Model

 \section{Classical Optimal Velocity Model}

 The Optimal Velocity Model (OVM), introduced by Bando et al.~\cite{Bando1995}, is one of the most widely studied microscopic car-following models.
-In this framework, each driver adjusts their acceleration based on the difference between their current speed and a desired speed, which depends on the distance (headway) to the car in front.
+In this framework, each driver adjusts their acceleration based on the difference between their current speed and a desired speed that depends on the headway to the vehicle in front.

-Suppose we have $N$ vehicles moving on a ring road of length $L$.
-We denote the position and velocity of the $n$-th vehicle at time $t$ by $x_n(t)$ and $v_n(t)$, respectively.
-The headway, that is, the spacing between two successive vehicles, is given by
+Consider $N$ vehicles moving on a ring road of length $L$.
+Let $x_n(t)$ and $v_n(t)$ denote the position and velocity of the $n$-th vehicle at time $t$.
+The headway is